puzzle/2Redmine/README.md

 This README explains how to use 2Redmine.

-Here you will find a short introduction about it.
+Here you will find a short introduction to it.

-2Redmine is a Script to Import Bugs/Tickets from an tool into Redmine.
+2Redmine is a Script to Import Bugs/Tickets from a tool into Redmine.

 ## Prerequisites